Oh my, before we get into the universal color, I don’t know what to say about Sunday’s post, except it was the heights of good and the depths of bad.

 Another option to “get the look” is yes…

 Let’s just say I could commission an artist to paint a copy of an art masterpiece.

 For instance, maybe a section of the two following images by Jan Both.

 It’s chartreuse—everything from gold to any amount of yellow mixed with green.

 Something I realized years ago is that chartreuse is truly a universal color.

 In fact, if you have a room that’s dull and lifeless and you don’t know how to wake it up, add a shot of chartreuse.

 By the way, I was going to redo a couple of old posts.
-However, the first post about chartreuse was the second post I wrote back in April 2012.
+However, the first post about chartreuse was back in April 2012.
 No worries, I went back a while back and fixed it.
 It was so bad.
 But I don’t want to get rid of it.